BenjaminTzudiker/CKD_Database/readme.md

 select count(*) from diagnosis d1 where d1.icd_code LIKE 'N18%';
 ```

 Potentially interesting, but there's still a lot more we can do.
 Next, we'll use a nested select statement to pull up all the patient IDs associated with the "N18" ICD code.
+For more complicated nested queries it might be a good idea to save the subquery results as a temporary table, especially if that same subquery might be used soon after.

 ```sql
 select distinct e1.patient_id from encounter e1 where exists (select 1 from diagnosis d1 where d1.encounter_id = e1.encounter_id and d1.icd_code LIKE 'N18%');